locationtech/geotrellis/README.md

 - Creating distributed geoprocessing services that can act on large data sets
 - Parallelizing geoprocessing operations to take full advantage of multi-core architecture

 GeoTrellis is a project of Azavea (www.azavea.com), and was written by Josh Marcus (jmarcus@azavea.com) and Erik Osheim (eosheim@azavea.com).
-Please contact us if you have any questions!
+Please contact us if you have any questions, find us on irc at #geotrellis on freenode, or join the user mailing list at [https://groups.google.com/group/geotrellis-user](https://groups.google.com/group/geotrellis-user).

 Please see our
 [getting started guide](http://azavea.github.com/geotrellis/getting_started/GeoTrellis.html) for more information.